 Tips for Integrating Daily Word Study

 Let’s keep it simple.
 You already have so much pressed on you with state testing, other curricula, individualized plans, and so forth.
 In upper elementary and middle school, word study can be integrated into a daily warm-up.
 That’s right.
-A quick warm-up can give you a great return on the time!
+A quick warm-up can give you a great return on time!
 The key is doing it daily.

 In lower elementary levels, daily warm-ups can be used to practice previously taught word study concepts and skills.
-Your direct instruction doesn’t need to be as long, because students will deepen their understandings in daily spiral review.
+Your direct instruction doesn’t need to be as long, because students will deepen their understandings in the daily spiral review.